amplication/docs/docs/premium-features/private-plugins.md

 This lets you do deep integration with internal systems and workflows.

 :::note
+Private Plugins is only **available for Enterprise Plan users**.
-Try Private Plugins during your 14-day Enterprise plan trial for new workspaces.
+Try it during your 14-day Enterprise plan trial for new workspaces.
 :::

 ## Private Plugins vs Community Plugins